tim0g/timog.org/content/en/fij/filipinos in japan/index.md

 <iframe width="425" height="350" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" src="https://www.openstreetmap.org/export/embed.html?bbox=122.94894218444826%2C24.429489752240542%2C123.01228523254396%2C24.479493493061938&amp;layer=transportmap" style="border: 1px solid black"></iframe><br/><small><a href="https://www.openstreetmap.org/#map=14/24.4545/122.9806&amp;layers=TN">View Larger Map</a></small>
 </div>

-Yonaguni Island, on which Yonaguni Town is located, is one of the Sakishima Islands, an archipelago of several tropical islands southwest of Okinawa Island.
+West of Taketomi is Yonaguni Island, on which Yonaguni Town is located.
 It is the westernmost point of Japan, from where Taiwan is visible, and only 417 kilometers from the Batanes island of Itbayat.
 In this lonely tropical paradise live 2 Filipinos.

 ## Filipinos in Japan by age group